f4exb/sdrangel-docker/readme.md

 <h2>Add your user to the docker group</h2>

+**This step is important.** You must <u>not</u> run the various scripts with `sudo` and therefore run docker commands with `sudo`.

-In order to run docker commands as a normal user (without sudo) you will need to add your user to the `docker` group (using sudo once): `sudo usermod -a -G docker $USER`.
+In order to run docker commands as a normal user you will need to add your user to the `docker` group (using sudo once): `sudo usermod -a -G docker $USER`.
 Then you have to log out and back in to make it effective.

+Type `groups` to verify `docker` is in the list of groups your user belongs to.

 <h2>Get familiar with Docker</h2>